Super Senior Dog Care

 Things I've done to help my blind dog age into a super senior.

 Juju is nearly 15 and a half now.
-She's fully blind, partially deaf and still enjoys her daily sniff walk.
+She's 11 lb (but eats like a 15 lb dog), fully blind, partially deaf and still enjoys her daily sniff walk.
 She has doggie dementia since her first seizure in December 2024.
 She still sleeps mostly through the night except when she wants to have an early dinner at 6am.
 She woofs down her food like nobody's business.

-There are two things that make a blind senior dog's life great: eating a good diet and daily walk.
+There are two things that make a blind senior dog's life great: dog parent being patient, a good diet, and daily walks.

 DIET

 As a puppy she was always active and extremely picky about her food.
-She's always been food motivated and extremely active.
-She was known to go on 32 hour hunger strikes because she knew there was better human foods she could smell and once and awhile would get to indulge on a treat.
+She's always been food motivated.
+Juju was known to go on 32 hour hunger strikes because she knew there could be better human foods she could smell and once in awhile would get to indulge on a treat.
 I didn't jump on the fresh food bandwagon until she was 9 when I discovered her chicken allergy.
 We needed to do things differently and I really wanted her to live the best life possible.
-I tried Just food for dogs, but her stool wasn't as firm as I'd hoped, and then started with the Farmer's Dog, which is great and she was on that food until she turned 14.
-I then started making her food, with supplements.
-But that got time consuming and it ended up not being as balanced for what she needed as a super senior.
-I give her a combination 50/50 between the below two brands, and no, I am not a paid promoter.
+I tried Just food for Dogs, but her stool wasn't as firm as I'd hoped, and then started with the Farmer's Dog, a frozen fresh dog food, which is great and she was on that food until she turned 14.
+She got bored with it and didn't want to eat it one day.
+I was worried it correlated to her health.
+I then started making her food, with supplements and she was more enthusiastic.
+But that got time consuming and it ended up not being as balanced for what she needed as a super senior, sometimes it gave her pancreatitis (I think human grade salmon has too much rich fat for her).
+Now I give her a combination 50/50 between the below two brands, and no, I am not a paid promoter.
+I've tried a lot of different kinds, air dried, specialty canned wet food, you name it.
+The freeze dried raw (Nutra Complete) gives me the option to be more on the go with her food, without having to have a freezer on hand for the Raw Dynamic brand.
+She eats both with so much enthusiasm, but always chooses the frozen fresh raw first in a dish when they are mixed together.

 These two brands have given Juju so much energy.
-She's curious and takes less naps and drinks less water.
+She's curious again, takes less naps, drinks less water, and her coat is shinier.
 I was initially skeptical about raw food diets, but seeing her 2" solid stools like clockwork every morning told me otherwise.
 I think there could be a bacteria in her stomach that is obsessed with raw food.
 I don't have to give her supplements anymore and she seems to be doing great!

 Juju consistently gets walks everyday.
 She enjoys walks but since she is blind, I call them sniff walks now.
 Walking a blind dog or any senior dog, you have to be more patient.
 Especially with the ones with doggie dementia.
 They may appear to be reluctant to walk at first, but eventually they will remember that they loved to walk.
 There was a time when Juju would take 10 minutes of just standing in the front yard on the leash before deciding to take her first steps into a walk around the block.
 I would start doing my own body exercises while I waited.
+I have a fanny pack and connect the end of the leash to it, so I am hands free.
 This was a great way to be patient and productive without looking at my phone.
 The exercises might make me look strange to neighbors, but I am at the age now where I don't care what I look like to other people.
-I do squats, and unilateral squats, kicks, arm swings, and other various sets while I wait for Juju to finish sniffing her section of the walk.
+I do squats, unilateral squats, kicks, arm swings, and other various sets while I wait for Juju to finish sniffing her section of the walk.
 Now that we have developed a routine, it is easier to walk her now.
-Old owners and old dogs can learn new tricks!
+Older owners and old dogs can learn new tricks!

 Some other tips:

 I hire an overnight dog sitter if I decide to go on short vacations of 4-5 days.
 I stopped going on long vacations of over 10 days since October 2025.
-I know she is a short chapter in my life and it would bring me anxiety if her health failed while I was gone.
-Juju as a super senior makes my long traveling days on pause.
+I used to travel with her on planes but since her blindness reached another level when she lost some hearing and acquired doggie dementia, it is not as feasible anymore.
+I know she is a short but significant chapter in my life and it would bring me anxiety if her health failed while I was gone.
+Juju as a super senior puts my long traveling days on pause.

-I'm fully aware that she is in the last stage of her life, so patience is really key when she starts a new routine of waking me up at 6am demanding for her breakfast.
-But watching her chow down with a voracious appetite let's me know to keep doing what I'm doing and that she's doing alright for now.
+I'm fully aware that she is in the last stage of her life, so patience is really key when I lose sleep because she started a new routine of waking me up at 6am demanding her breakfast.
+But watching her chow down with a voracious appetite let's me know to keep doing what I'm doing and that she's doing just fine for now.